spdk/spdk/doc/vhost.md

 # Known bugs and limitations {#vhost_bugs}

-## Hot plug is not supported

-Hot plug is not supported in vhost yet.
-Event queue path doesn't handle that case yet.

 ## Windows virtio-blk driver only works with 512-byte sectors

 The Windows `viostor` driver is buggy and does not correctly support vhost-blk